8fxy/8fxy.github.io/aboutme.md

 **Data Analyst at Rising Lab of YiMagazine, Shanghai**
 June 2020 - Now
 ▪️ Government and business consulting projects based on big data & LBS
-▪️ Data analysis process construction and optimization
+▪️ Data analysis tool development and process optimization

 **Customer Manager at ICBC, Chuzhou**
 July 2014 - May 2016